DIETETICS AND NUTRITION

 (1) Examine qualified applicants for a license to practice nutrition and dietetics, issue licenses to applicants who meet the requirements established by this chapter, and renew licenses as recommended by the committee; and

-36-10B-4.
-Appointment of nutrition and dietetics advisory committee--Duties of committee.
 The board shall appoint a nutrition and dietetics advisory committee composed of five members.
 The members shall be registered dietitians or qualified nutritionists.
 Each committee member shall serve a term of three years.
-However, the terms of initial appointees shall be staggered so that no more than two members' terms expire in any one year.
 No committee member may be appointed to more than three consecutive full terms.
 If a vacancy occurs, the board shall appoint a person to fill the unexpired term.
 The appointment of a person to an unexpired term is not considered a full term.

 (1) Assessing the nutritional needs of individuals and groups;